-Higher Education programmes in

-Sport, Science,

-Health & Social

-Care, Media Make-

-up and Tourism.

-Deputy Head of Department Jacquie has

-Jacquie McPartlan specialised in social

-Contact: exclusion and

-0113 2162184 working with

-Jacquie.mcpartlan@leedscitycollege.ac.uk families.
-She has

-previously been a

-project worker with

-children, young

-people and their

-families

-experiencing social

-exclusion.
-Jacquie

-has been the Chair

-of a local Children's

-Centre Advisory

-Board.

-Jacquie's interests

-lie in contemporary

-discourses affecting

-Section City Gollege children and families

-G Programme Manager Pam has a BA in

-Pam Grieve Technology and is

-WOULD Contact: from a health

-0113 2162446 background and was

-pam.grieve@leedscitycollege.ac.uk a practicing nurse.

-Pam keeps up to

-date with new

-approaches to

-counselling and

-currently works in

-supporting those

-experiencing

-difficult times.

-Course Leader Asam has

-(e 6 Asam Siddiq substantial

-Contact: experience of

-0113 3861748 supporting young

-asam.siddiq@leedscitycollege.ac.uk people in residential

-care and with adults

-with substance

-misuse issues.

-1 Asam's specific

-interest is in legal aspects of social policy and how these present themselves in practice.
+Jacquie has specialised in social exclusion and working with families.
+She has previously been a project worker with children, young people and their families experiencing social exclusion.
+Jacquie has been the Chair of a local Children's Centre Advisory Board.
+Jacquie's interests lie in contemporary discourses affecting children and families

+W Callings Programme Manager Pam Grieve Contact: 0113 2162446 pam.grieve@leedscitycollege.ac.uk Pam has a BA in Technology and is from a health background and was a practicing nurse.
+Pam keeps up to date with new approaches to counselling and currently works in supporting those experiencing difficult times.
+Course Leader Asam Siddiq Contact: 0113 3861748 asam.siddiq@leedscitycollege.ac.uk Asam has substantial experience of supporting young people in residential care and with adults with substance misuse issues.
+Asam's specific interest is in legal aspects of social policy and how these present themselves in practice.
 Tutor Dr Tina Craddock Contact: 0113 3861748 tina.craddock@leedscitycollege.ac.uk Tina is from a health and science research background, specialising in immunology.
 She has an undergraduate degree in Applied Biology and a PhD in Immunology Tina's interest lies in anthropological studies of diabetes and autoimmunity and the effect of malaria on the evolution of the immune system.

-In case of absence from College, you should contact Asam Siddiq on 0113 3861748 or e-mail at asam.siddiq@leedscitycollege.ac.uk.
+In case of absence from College, you should contact Asam Siddiq on 0113 3861748 or e-mail at asam.siddiq@leedscitycollege.ac.uk